-Due to snow level predictions for Thursday Feb.
-9th we will be cancelling the women’s Week meeting.
-The February Meeting will now take place on Tuesday February 14, 2017 @ 12:30PM at the Lowell National Historical Park Visitor Center (246 Market St., parking at 304 Dutton St.)
+Lowell Women’s week planning committee meet the third Friday of each month.
+Our next meeting will take place on November 17, 2017 @ 12:30PM at the Lowell National Historical Park Visitor Center (246 Market St., free parking at 304 Dutton St.)

 To make Lowell Women’s Week successful, participation is needed in each of these areas.
 Which committee is right for you?

 EXECUTIVE COMMITTEE | The Executive Committee meets every month, typically one week prior to the Planning meeting.
 Members of the Executive Committee act on behalf of LWW between the monthly meetings.
 At those meetings, the Executive Committee reviews the major issues, makes preliminary decisions, sets the agenda and facilitates the Planning Committee meetings, if needed.
 Members serve in a variety of ways; serving as the first contact for the community, setting and printing the Planning Meeting agendas, facilitating Planning Committee meetings, taking responsibility for dissemination of minutes and notices to the Lowell Women’s email lists.
 In addition, members assume responsibility for special projects, such as overseeing the updating of the LWW website.